 I’ve also had great luck with @inkscape.
 It’s a fantastic free tool that I’ve found to be really powerful!

 And I hear great things about @GIMP_Official.
 I found it unintuitive after using Photoshop for so long, but it’s a fantastic free tool if you’re just starting out.
+There is now also a less-problematically named program called Glimpse which aims to extend GIMP’s functionality while being less ableist (yay!).

 Best art programs for animation